 After a few years in Brownsville, I moved to San Antonio to teach 1st Grade.
 Through a Newcomers Get-Together at St. Matthew's Catholic Church, I had a chance meeting that really changed my life.
 While chatting with another young teacher, we compared backgrounds and realized that her brother and I had known each other in college!
 I remembered Chad as being a good and decent man.
 Long story short, the following summer, Chad and I were married (July, 1985).

 Chad was an active duty Marine and I loved moving around and seeing so many different places: Virginia, California, Alabama, Italy, Rhode Island, and then California again for a second tour.
 In 2000, Chad retired and we moved to the Texas Hill Country.
 As much as I loved living in so many places, it has been very nice to be settled.

-Chad and I have three sons, two daughters-in-law and three precious grandchildren.
+Chad and I have three sons, two daughters-in-law, a future daughter-in-law, and

-I have also written for a variety of Catholic resources including:
+I have written for a variety of Catholic resources including:

 St. Anthony Messenger

 If you'd like to see some of my articles, click on the "Articles" tab above.